Georgegriff/griffadev/src/posts/debugging-11ty/debugging-11ty.md

   - VSCode
 ---

-The 11ty documentation is  really great, but when it comes to developing and debugging, I really prefer to use an live debugger.
+The 11ty documentation is  really great, but when it comes to developing and debugging, I really prefer to use a live debugger.
 It can help to understand a problem, but also can serve as a really great way of understanding how you might go about hooking into a framework, in this case 11ty.

 ## Using a filter to debug 11ty